Mitchures/Maku/README.md

 # Maku

-A simple movie search app that uses the Movie Database API.
+A simple movie search app that uses the Movie Database API and Rails 5.

 https://maku.herokuapp.com/